Soorajalipanhwar/GameStore_ASP.NET_Core_Web_API/README.md

 This is the source code of the C# Minimal Web API created using ASP.NET Core, EF and Dockerized SQl Server

 I have implimented many standards of development in this project including the use of MVC architechture, The Repository pattern, Code first approach, asynchronous programming, containerization etc.
-The project is a web API that is used as a backend for a Game Catelog, the UI is created using React,Bootstrap and MUI and is availabel at [https://google.com](GameStoreUI).
+The project is a web API that is used as a backend for a Game Catelog, the UI is created using React,Bootstrap and MUI and is availabel at [GameStoreUI](https://soorajalipanhwar.github.io/My-Website/#portfoliopage).
+By the Way you can explore all of my projects on my Portfolio Website:[Sooraj Ali Panhwar](https://soorajalipanhwar.github.io/My-Website/).
 Requirements:
 Docker image of SQL Server
 Docker Desktop